marleyrl/marleyrl/README.md

 👨‍💼 My professional experience includes roles as an Infrastructure Analyst and Business Systems Analyst (BSA) in Belo Horizonte.

-🔧 I have an insatiable curiosity for hardware and enjoy staying up-to-date with the latest releases.
+🔧 I have an curiosity for hardware and enjoy staying up-to-date with the latest releases.
 I find joy in assembling desktops from scratch and exploring the inner workings of technology.

-🚀 Currently, I'm pursuing my passion for software development.
-I'm diving deep into JavaScript and embarking on a transformative journey through the Development Java with Cloud AWS BootCamp.
-As a long-time enthusiast of infrastructure, I find this BootCamp particularly exciting as it introduces me to AWS, one of the leading cloud platforms.

 Feel free to connect with me and explore the exciting possibilities we can achieve together! 🌟